This article outlines the various ways to optimize your content to ensure better search results in MindTouch.

 Remember that search is only one piece of the self-serve puzzle.
-Don't rely on on your site's search function; instead, first and foremost, structure your content to empower your users to complete their quests without having to enter a search.
+Don't rely on your site's search function; instead, first and foremost, structure your content to empower your users to complete their quests without having to enter a search.
 But in the event that a user does need to perform a search, you'll want to make sure your MindTouch articles have been optimized for search.
 But . . . how?

-Optimize your page titles
+Step 1: Optimize your page titles

 When one of your customers performs a search, MindTouch analyzes the entered search query and compares it against page titles on the site.
 To ease this effort, ensure that your page titles are unique and human-readable.